witnet/witnet-wrapped-wit/README.md

 Contracts are located in the **contracts/** folder:

-- **WrappedWIT.sol**
+- **WitnetERC20.sol**
-  > The canonical version of the ERC-20 token contract for $WIT on Ethereum.
-It relies on the Wit/Oracle contract framework for validating both Proof-of-Reserve reports and cross-chain wrapping and unwrapping transactions.
+  > The "canonical" version of the ERC-20 token contract capable of holding wrapped $WIT in Ethereum.
+It relies on the Wit/Oracle contract framework for validating both Proof-of-Reserve reports and cross-chain wrapping and unwrapping transactions from Witnet.

 - **StandardBridgeWIT.sol**
   > The "bridged" version of the ERC-20 token contract compatible with compliant Superchain bridges.
 This version does not support wrapping nor unwrapping transactions with the Witnet network.